ruslo/CGold/docs/overview/cmake-can.rst

 * Are you sure all that magic numbers was not read from your environment while you have done non-trivial scripting and is in fact some private key, token or password?
-* Can you imaging resolving conflicts in such file?
+* Do you think it will be easy to resolve conflict in this file?

 Luckily we have :ref:`CMake <CMake>` which helps us in a neat way.
 We haven't touched any :ref:`CMake <CMake>` syntax yet but I'm pretty sure it's quite